rust-lang/edition-guide/src/editions/transitioning.md

 [issue]: https://github.com/rust-lang/rust/issues/new

+Now that you've switched to the new edition, you should no longer pass the `--prepare-for 2018` flag to `cargo fix` because you are now already on the next edition!

 ## Writing idiomatic code in a new edition

 Your crate has now entered the 2018 edition of Rust, congrats!
 Recall though